 The problem: Corroded battery terminal

 Corroded battery terminals can cause more problems than just poor starting.
 The “blooming” corrosion taking place on the battery cable ends shown is a pretty extreme example.
 But even minor corrosion can reduce alternator output by 30 percent.
 That can stress your charging system and cause early failures.

 On the starting side of things, the extra resistance causes slower cranking, overheated starter motor windings and premature starter failure (at about $400 each, including labor!).
 Prevent premature failures by replacing old corroded terminals.
 You just need a set of wrenches, a hacksaw and about an hour.
 The best part is, the whole job costs less than $20.

-Step 1: Check the battery terminals and cables
+Step 1: Check each battery terminal and cables

 Super corroded terminal

 Unbolt the battery cable ends and clean both the terminals and the battery posts

 If the battery terminals have minor corrosion, just remove them and clean them and the battery posts with a wire brush.
 Using the wire brush, neutralize the battery acid with a baking soda/ water solution.
 Or buy a can of battery terminal spray cleaner.
 Dry off the battery with paper towels.
 Then apply acid neutralizing felt pads (about $3 a set) to the posts and connect the cleaned terminals (Photo 4).